-&lt;sup>27 See generally 2012 PRIVACY REPORT, supra note 17.
+&lt;sup>24 See generally 2012 PRIVACY REPORT, supra note 12.

-&lt;sup>28 2012 PRIVACY REPORT, supra note 17, at 20-22; Article 29 Data Protection Working Party, Opinion 05/2014 on Anonymization Techniques (Apr.
+&lt;sup>25 2012 PRIVACY REPORT, supra note 12, at 20-22; Article 29 Data Protection Working Party, Opinion 05/2014 on Anonymization Techniques (Apr.
 10, 2014), available at http://ec.europa.eu/justice/data-protection/article-29/documentation/opinion-recommendation/files/2014/wp216 en.pdf.

-lifecycles.
 These principles would work equally well for broadband providers.
 But, because ISPs play a different role and face a much different set of consumer expectations than edge services, I believe we should also consider privacy rules that are tailored for them.

-With that basic framework in mind, I would like to draw your attention to some of the specific privacy and data security questions that broadband Internet access raise, irrespective of which agency is responsible for enforcing privacy and data security protections in this sector.
+With that basic framework in mind, I would like to focus on some of the specific privacy and data security questions that broadband Internet access raise, irrespective of which agency is responsible for enforcement.
 I hope that the FCC and all stakeholders will keep these questions - and the general framework that the FTC has developed - in mind as the privacy rules of broadband under the Open Internet Order are developed.